Monthly Tech-Tip from Tony Hansen SignUp

 Materials Ferro Frit 3249

-A magnesia borosilicate frit having very low thermal expansion and melting point.
-Invaluable in pottery as to increase the MgO in glazes to prevent crazing.
+A magnesia borosilicate frit.
+Very low thermal expansion and melting point.
+Invaluable in pottery to increase the MgO in glazes and thereby prevent crazing.

 Oxides Sm2O3 -